 SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of S degree-seeking applicants? ⊠ Ye SAT Subject Test scores s in admis sion decisions for first-time, first-year,

-If yes, place check marks in the approp Fall 2012. oriate boxes be elow to reflect your insti tution's po olicies for use in n admission for

-Require Recommend ADMISS Requir Son re for Consider If Submitted Not Used

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ] ] ] ]

-ACT SAT Subject Tests ]

-Fall 2012, please indicate which ONE admissions process): ACT with Writing component required ACT with Writing component recount ACT with or without Writing component recount ACT with AC uired ommended. nponent accep ted -

-SAT es say A CT essay

-For admission

-For placement

-For advising

-In place of an application es Ц

-As a validity check on the ap oplication essa ну 📙

-No college policy as of now

-Not using essay component

-D. In addition, does your institution us yes X no E. Latest date by which SAT or ACT scores must b pe received for r fall-term admission n 9/15 ssion 9/15

-SAT Subject Tests AP CLEP Institutional Exam
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? 🖂 Yes 🔲 No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.
+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2013, please indicate which ONE of admissions process): ACT with Writing component required ACT with Writing component reconstructions.
+ACT with or without Writing component. of the follow nired ommended. wing applies (re C. Please indicate how your institution • • ssay component: cl neck all that annl V C. I lease indicate now your institution will use the SAT OF ACT C ssay component, ci псек ан шас аррг y.
+For admission For placement For advising In place of an application ess As a validity check on the ap No college policy as of now Not using essay component SAT es say ACT essay D. In addition, does your institution use applicants' test scores for academic advising? yes X no E. Latest date by which SAT or ACT scores must be received for fall-term admission 9/1 Latest date by which SAT Subject Test scores must be received for fall-term admission 9/1 F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam

-State Exam (specify):\\\\\
+State Exam (specify